What If... Captain Carter Were the First Avenger?: Plot

-During World War II, Steve Rogers is chosen to become the world's first super-soldier by receiving the Super Soldier Serum developed by Dr. Abraham Erskine.
-When Erskine asks if Strategic Scientific Reserve (SSR) Agent Peggy Carter wants to watch the procedure from a safe distance, she chooses to stay in the room.
+During World War II, Steve Rogers is chosen to become the world's first super-soldier by receiving Dr. Abraham Erskine's Super Soldier Serum.
+When Erskine asks if Strategic Scientific Reserve (SSR) Agent Peggy Carter wants to watch the procedure from a safe distance, she chooses to stay in the operating theater.

-As Erskine and inventor Howard Stark prepare to put Rogers through the procedure, Heinz Kruger—a spy from the Nazis' science division Hydra—becomes nervous due to Carter's presence and attacks the lab before the transfusion can begin and attempts to steal the serum.
-He kills both Erskine and SSR leader Chester Phillips and shoots Rogers before Carter kills Kruger.
-With limited time to complete the procedure, Carter volunteers to take the serum.
-She is successfully enhanced, but the new SSR leader John Flynn refuses to allow her to join the war because she is a woman.
+As Erskine and inventor Howard Stark prepare to put Rogers through the procedure, Heinz Kruger—a spy from the Nazis' science division Hydra—becomes nervous due to Carter's presence and attacks the lab before the transfusion can begin in the hopes of stealing the serum.
+He kills Erskine and SSR leader Chester Phillips and shoots Rogers before Carter kills Kruger.
+With limited time to complete the procedure, Carter volunteers to take Rogers' place.
+She is successfully enhanced, but the SSR's new leader John Flynn refuses to allow her to join the war because she is a woman.

-Revealing in a flashback sequence, in Norway, Hydra's leader Johann Schmidt / Red Skull obtains the Tesseract, a powerful artifact that can manipulate space, with which he plans to win the war.
-Flynn refuses to send anyone to stop Schmidt, but Stark secretly gives Carter a costume and a shield made of vibranium, which she uses to attack a Hydra convoy and successfully retrieve both the Tesseract and Hydra scientist Arnim Zola.
-After this success, Flynn promotes Carter to a combat role and she becomes "Captain Carter."
+Fifteen months later in Norway, Hydra's leader Johann Schmidt / Red Skull obtains the Tesseract, a powerful artifact that can manipulate space, with which he plans to win the war.
+Flynn refuses to send anyone to stop Schmidt, but Stark secretly gives Carter a costume and a shield made of Vibranium, which she uses to attack a Hydra convoy in Berlin and successfully retrieve the Tesseract and Hydra scientist Arnim Zola.
+Following this, Flynn reluctantly promotes Carter to a combat role and she becomes "Captain Carter".

-Carter and Rogers rescue Rogers' friend Bucky Barnes when he is captured by Hydra forces, with Rogers piloting a weaponized and armored "Hydra Stomper" suit that Stark built with the Tesseract.
-Carter and Rogers go on to fight in numerous battles with Barnes and the Howling Commandos until Rogers goes missing, presumed dead, during an attack on a Hydra train.
+Using the Tesseract, Stark builds a weaponized, armored "Hydra Stomper" suit for Rogers to pilot.
+Carter and Rogers go on to fight in numerous battles with the Howling Commandos until Rogers is presumed dead while attacking a Hydra train.

-Carter and her allies infiltrate Schmidt's castle after she obtains its location from Zola and finds Rogers alive.
-Intending for Hydra to continue in Nazi Germany's place after its collapse, Schmidt uses the Tesseract to open a portal and summon an interdimensional creature, quickly killing him.
+Upon obtaining its location from Zola, Carter leads Stark and the commandos in infiltrating Schmidt's castle, where they find Rogers alive.
+Intending for Hydra to continue in Nazi Germany's place following its collapse, Schmidt uses the Tesseract to open a portal and summon an interdimensional creature, but it kills him.
 Carter and Rogers battle the creature until the Hydra Stomper runs out of power.
-As Stark closes the portal, Carter sacrifices herself by entering it while pushing the creature back into it.
+As Stark closes the portal, Carter sacrifices herself by pushing the creature back into it.

-Almost 70 years later, the Tesseract opens another portal which Carter emerges from, meeting Nick Fury and Clint Barton.
+Almost 70 years later, the Tesseract opens another portal, from which Carter emerges and meets S.H.I.E.L.D. operatives Nick Fury and Clint Barton.